rubensworks/article-ldtraversal-security-short/content/vulnerabilities.md

 **Exploit: forming a link cycle**

 A link cycle is a simple form of link traversal trap that could be formed in different ways.
-First, at **application-level**, Carol's profile could contain a link path to document X, and document X could contain a link path back to Carol's profile.
+First, at application-level, Carol's profile could contain a link path to document X, and document X could contain a link path back to Carol's profile.
-Second, at **HTTP protocol-level,** Carol's server could return for her profile's URL an (HTTP 3xx) redirect chain to URL X, and URL X could contain a redirect chain back to the URL of her profile.
+Second, at HTTP protocol-level, Carol's server could return for her profile's URL an (HTTP 3xx) redirect chain to URL X, and URL X could contain a redirect chain back to the URL of her profile.
-Third, at application level, a cycle structure could be **simulated via virtual pages** that always link back to similar pages, but with a different URL.
+Third, at application level, a cycle structure could be simulated via virtual pages that always link back to similar pages, but with a different URL.
 For example, the [Linked Open Numbers](cite:cites linkedopennumbers) project generates a long virtual sequence of natural numbers, which could produce a bottleneck when traversed by an LTQP query engine.